AchrafKassioui/Learning-SpriteKit/README.md

 *14 March 2024*

 **TL;DR**: Nodes of type `SKShapeNode` can generate shapes with code, providing the ability to draw and edit shapes dynamically during runtime.
-SpriteKit's ability to generate accurate physics bodies for shape nodes is more limited than it is with sprite nodes.
 When rendered, a shape node is rasterized, so when it's drawn in a size other than its native size, some filtering is applied (blurring or aliasing).

 Nodes of type `SKShapeNode` are generated procedurally.
 Their shape, color fill, and border style are defined with code.
 By default, a shape is transparent (it has no fill color) and has a one-point thick white border.